Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • ability to analyze documents;

-• work planning and organization of the work process;
+• planning work and organizing the labor process;

 But they should be used in cases where you do not have practical experience and any achievements.

-When sending a resume to a new vacancy for a sales assistant, you need to describe your experience and indicate what you can do.
-The professional skills of a salesperson may include the following:
+When sending your resume to an emerging vacancy as a sales consultant, you must describe your experience and indicate what you can do.
+The seller's professional skills may include the following:

-• the ability to adapt and look for an approach to the client;
+• ability to adapt and find an approach to the client;

-• the ability to work in stressful situations, under pressure;
+• opportunity to work in stressful situations, under pressure;

 • willingness to communicate politely, without imposing one’s own position;

-• the ability to move away, but at the same time fulfill their duties;
+• the ability to step back, but at the same time fulfill your responsibilities;

-• the ability to solve problems without involving the administration.
+• ability to solve problems without involving administration.

 You need to convince the employer that you can communicate with people and sell products.

-But for a psychologist there will be other requirements.
-He can be shown what he has worked with and what he can do best.
+But for a psychologist there will be different requirements.
+You can tell him what he has worked with and what he can do best.
 He may have the following professional skills:

-• solving problems in a team and a family;
+• solving problems in the team and family;

 • conducting tests and interpreting their results;